yu3ufe/sys-scan/README.md

 ## License

-This script is released under the MIT license.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.